Th3Shadowbroker/Remote-Text/README.md

 This plugin allows you to get every text(-file) from everywhere by using simple shortcoding !

 ### **How it works ?**
-After insalling it is very easy to handle by just using the following shortcode:
+After installing it is very easy to handle by just using the following shortcode:
 `[RemoteFile url='<FILE URL HERE !>']`

 ### **How to install ?**